Nash, North Dakota

-Nash is a census-designated place and unincorporated community in Walsh County, North Dakota, United States.
-Its population was 32 as of the 2010 census.
-The unincorporated community is located in Farmington Township, northwest of Grafton.
+Nash is a census-designated place (CDP) and unincorporated community in Walsh County, North Dakota, United States.
+The population was 13 as of the 2020 census, and was estimated at 10 in 2025.
+It is 9 mi northwest of Grafton.

+The unincorporated community is located in Farmington Township.

-Nash was designated as part of the U.S. Census Bureau's Participant Statistical Areas Program on March 31, 2010.
-It was not counted separately during the 2000 Census, but was included in the 2010 Census, where a population of 32 was reported.
+Nash was designated as part of the United States Census Bureau's Participant Statistical Areas Program on March 31, 2010.
+It was not counted separately during the 2000 census, but was included in the 2010 census.

 History

 Nash was founded in 1890 as a station along the Great Northern Railroad and named for the Nash brothers, pioneer settlers in the area who operated a fruit store in Grafton and started what is now the Nash Finch Company, the third-largest food wholesaler in the United States.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.02 sqmi, all land.
+According to the United States Census Bureau, the CDP has a total area of 1.022 sqmi, all land.

 Demographics

+As of the 2024 American Community Survey, there were 7 estimated households in Nash with an average of 0.0 persons per household.
+The CDP has a median household income of $0.
+Approximately 0.0% of the CDP's population lives at or below the poverty line.
+Nash has an estimated 100.0% employment rate, with 0.0% of the population holding a bachelor's degree or higher and 0.0% holding a high school diploma.
+There were 7 housing units at an average density of 6.85 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (100.0%), Spanish (0.0%), Indo-European (0.0%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the CDP was 40 to 44 years.

+Nash, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.